Mailing Address: 115 S. 1460 E. Rm. 205, Salt Lake City, UT 84112-0111

 Earth scientists apply the principles of chemistry, physics, mathematics, and biology to understand the composition, structure, and history of the Earth, and the processes that govern them.
 Earth science investigations encompass fieldwork, laboratory analyses, and theoretical studies.
 Research objectives include advancing fundamental understanding of how the Earth works and how it has evolved through time, and applications of such understanding to societal needs and problems such as locating and characterizing mineral, energy, and groundwater resources, assessing earthquake and other geologic hazards, and evaluating and remediating environmental contamination.

-Specialized facilities include computer laboratories for teaching and research, laboratories for chemical and physical characterization of rocks and minerals, and laboratory and field equipment for geological engineering studies.
+Specialized facilities include computer laboratories for teaching and research, laboratories for chemical and physical characterization of Earth materials, and laboratory and field equipment for geological engineering studies.

 Research is carried out in mineralogy; igneous, metamorphic, and sedimentary petrology; structural geology, economic geology, stratigraphy, paleontology, marine geology, isotope geology, geochemistry, exploration and earthquake seismology, hydrogeology, geomechanics, environmental remediation, paleomagnetism, electromagnetics, gravity, remote sensing, and thermal studies.